yaperos/app-nodejs-codechallenge/README.md

 * Currently used by Yape on Java code

 # Design
+* For tackling a huge amount of writes and read:
-* Usage of optimistic concurrency.
-Advantage: no need of a database transaction.
+  Usage of optimistic concurrency.
+Advantage: no need of a database transaction for the resource update.

 # Technical notes
 docker-compose -f docker-compose.yml down